Local Theatre is Suffering

 A brief insight to CTC

 CTC have been staging shows locally for more than 50 years.
-During our history we have performed at Christchurch Methodist Church and Hind Leys College in Shepshed, Barry Young’s Stardust Theatre in Bardon, and of course Loughborough Town Hall.
+During our history we have performed at Christchurch Methodist Church and Hind Leys College in Shepshed, Barry Young’s Stardust Theatre in Bardon, and of course Loughborough Town Hall and now Mountsorrel Memorial Centre (MMC).

-As a society we have staged over 100 shows, countless concerts and have entertained thousands of people across our community, we have always been hugely thankful to the local audiences who have supported us in all we have done.
+As a society we have staged 100+ shows, countless concerts and have entertained thousands of people across our community, we have always been hugely thankful to the local audiences who have supported us in all we have done.

-Over our 52 years, audiences have supported us when we have performed well known musicals such as The Sound of Music, Blood Brothers, and Jesus Christ Superstar, and lesser-known titles such as Jekyll and Hyde, Rent and The Witches of Eastwick.
+Over our 55 years, audiences have supported us when we have performed well known musicals such as The Sound of Music, Blood Brothers, and Jesus Christ Superstar, Grease and Priscilla, Queen of the Desert, alongside lesser-known titles such as Jekyll and Hyde, Rent and The Witches of Eastwick.

 Hundreds of members have been involved with the society both on stage and off, with a number of these talented locals moving on to work professionally within the theatre industry.